Yugi: You can't fix all your problems by mind-crushing people!

 - The Stark children's direwolves have grown up into extremely dangerous animals.
 The wolves have also saved their owners' lives on several occasions.

 - Daenarys Targaryen's adorable little baby dragons grow up into, well, dragons.
 Take all of the problems associated with the direwolves and add a few tons of muscle, wings, the ability to breathe fire, and a voracious appetite.

-- At one point in The Girl From Tomorrow, one of the protagonists has the Big Bad under control with a device that controls his every movement.
-Eventually he's trusted enough to go places - heavily guarded and with the device at the ready - and saves a boy from drowning in order to convince his master that he's undergone a Heel-Face Turn so he'll deactivate the device.
+- The Girl from Tomorrow: At one point, one of the protagonists has the Big Bad under control with a device that controls his every movement.
+Eventually he's trusted enough to go places — heavily guarded and with the device at the ready — and saves a boy from drowning in order to convince his master that he's undergone a Heel–Face Turn so he'll deactivate the device.
 It works, much to the distress of the title character, who doesn't buy it.

 - On The Muppet Show and all movies featuring the Muppets, Floyd seems to be the only one who can keep Animal under any sort of control.

 - An example of the rarer, more loyal variant: In the Dungeons & Dragons campaign setting Ravenloft, the class-based critters of wizards (familiars) and paladins (holy steeds) are transformed into entities known as "Dread Companions".
 These perverted versions of the ordinary companions are totally evil, but remain slavishly devoted to their master, to the point of acting on his or her subconscious desires.